hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As they've so small a stock, and no supply,
 >
-> Justlike some springs in summer, often dry;
+> Just like some springs in summer, often dry;
 >
 > And what they borrow you with ease may know,
 >